IbaraSoftware/mirror/README.md

 # mirror

-Record your screen or desktop on Chrome.
-No servers, no creepiness - everything stays local to your machine until you decide to share it.Record your screen or desktop on Chrome.
+**mirror** allows you to record your screen or desktop on Chrome and Chromium-based browsers.
 No servers, no creepiness - everything stays local to your machine until you decide to share it.

+*Firefox version coming soon.*

 ## What does Mirror do?